Policies and Procedures

 Student Employment Assignments

-Incoming students can work up to 8 hours/wk and returning students are able to work up to 10 hours/wk.
-During the summer prior to each academic year, student employment positions are assigned to students who have work as part of their financial aid package along with students who have applied for work only.
-Student work assignments are emailed to all students assigned to positions by mid August.
+First-year students can work up to 8 hours/week and returning students can work up to 10 hours/wk.
+During the summer prior to each academic year, student employment positions are assigned to students who have student employment awarded as part of their financial aid package and have completed the Work Preference Form.

 Students can view available positions on the online Student Job Postings.
 Once you have found a position, you must go in person to Human Resources in Strong House to complete required payroll and tax forms before starting work.